chelseadoeleman/frontend-applications/README.md

 The application contains different questions about the child in concern.
 Regarding education, household, parents, etc. Each factor weighs differently when calculating the risk assessment.
 In the application the risk assessment will be calculated real-time to get a fast indication on how severe a case might be.

 First you have a login page.
-The page is accessable for youth workers and for parents, to solve the tranparancy problem.
+The page is accessable to youth workers and parents, to solve the tranparancy problem.

 ![login page](./documents/login.jpg)